Skip to content

 Who are SimComm Academy?

-SimComm Academy Ltd, established in 2016, is a specialise provider of health and social care simulation.
+SimComm Academy Ltd, established in 2016, is a specialist provider of health and social care simulation.
 We work with health and social care providers and education organisations, meeting needs through training, placements and exam support.
 Our delivery is both face to face and live online with participants from the following groups: registrants and non-registrants in health and social care organisations, students and trainees in healthcare programmes, professionals in primary, acute and community care, professionals in public and independent sector organisations.

 SimComm Academy courses are designed to raise awareness and challenge both conscious and unconscious bias in order to support a diverse population and workforce.
 We incorporate a broad range of protected characteristics within our simulation scenarios.
 It is important to recognise that everyone is in a different place on their EDI journey and provide a safe and reflective space for participants to develop and enhance their allyship skills and awareness.